Washington College’s Kurt Landgraf on COVID-19, Hodson Trust and WC’s Future

 It will be surprising, and quite a relief for many, to hear President Landgraf give a very optimistic overview of Washington College’s plans and long-term viability in the face of a severe economic recession and a dwindling pool of prospective students.

-Mr. Landgraf also notes the painful cost-cutting moves his administration has had to make to counter a projected a $4-5 million operational deficit.
-The results of which will show the school with a balanced budget by the end of their fiscal year on June 30th.
+Mr. Landgraf also notes the painful cost-cutting moves his administration has had to make to counter a projected $4-5 million operational deficit.
+Despite the unprecedented costs related to COVID-19, the school will show a balanced budget by the end of its fiscal year on June 30th.

 But, saving the best for last, Landgraf disclosed that the Hodson Trust, a philanthropic foundation that has supported the college for decades, will be providing Washington College with an enormous final donation when, by charter, the Trust goes out of business in the next 12 months.